Safety tips for the Tour du Mont Blanc

 Food and Water

-Safety on the Tour du Mont Blanc
+Safety & hazards on the Tour du Mont Blanc

 Emergency and First aid

-In cases of accidents,
+In case of accident:

-- Administer first aid, but always within the limits of your skills and knowledge.
+- Administer First Aid, but always within the limits of your skills and knowledge.

 - Determine your position and note the grid reference on your map.